LAWS 7045 Civil Procedure and Arbitration

 Coordinator Patrick Foong Opens in new window

-Description This unit provides a comprehensive analysis of the practical and theoretical issues encountered in Australian civil procedure.
+Description This subject provides a comprehensive analysis of the practical and theoretical issues encountered in Australian civil procedure.
 It examines the major roles and practices governing court supervised processes which are involved in superior court litigation as well as key aspects of arbitration.
-This unit will include a selection from the following or similar topics: characteristics of an adversarial system, case management procedure, the rules of pleadings, jurisdiction and joinder, service, discovery and Interrogatories, means of gathering evidence at pre-trial including subpoenas and notice to produce, judgment and appeals, enforcement and costs, and arbitration.
+This subject will include a selection from the following or similar topics: characteristics of an adversarial system, case management procedure, the rules of pleadings, jurisdiction and joinder, service, discovery and Interrogatories, means of gathering evidence at pre-trial including subpoenas and notice to produce, judgment and appeals, enforcement and costs, and arbitration.

 Discipline Legal Practice